CumulusNetworks/docs/content/knowledge-base/Security/Product-Bulletins/Filesystem-Timeouts-and-Read-only-Filesystem-on-Hardware-Using-3IE3-3IE4-3ME3-Solid-State-Disks.md

 ## Resolution

-Cumulus Networks is distributing a package named `cumulus-trim` that is compatible with Cumulus Linux versions 3.0.0 through 3.7.3 that mitigates the potential for customer devices to encounter this failure.
+NVIDIA is distributing a package named `cumulus-trim` that is compatible with Cumulus Linux versions 3.0.0 through 3.7.3 that mitigates the potential for customer devices to encounter this failure.
 Cumulus Linux 3.7.4 and later releases will detect drives that require TRIM and enable the *discard* option when creating the `/etc/fstab` file during the installation of the network operating system.
 The `/etc/fstab` file will also be updated to enable the *discard* option when running `apt-get upgrade` to upgrade to Cumulus Linux 3.7.4 or later.

 ## Installation